Stock market today: Wall Street approaches its records in a context of global lull for the markets - ExBulletin

 The breathtaking run since the end of October, however, also sparked criticism that it was too strong and too fast.
 The U.S. stock market looks more expensive than it has in 99% of its history, according to a measure that compares prices to long-term profits, according to Jeremy Grantham, co-founder of GMO.

-The famous investor, who has a reputation for being cautious but also correctly predicted the bursting of previous bubbles, says the long-term outlook for the entire U.S. market looks as poor as at almost any other time in the story.
+The famed investor, who has a reputation for being cautious but also correctly predicted the bursting of previous bubbles, says the long-term outlook for the U.S. market as a whole “looks as bad as almost any another moment in history.

-On Wall Street, where the S&P 500 has surged nearly 45% since its 2022 low, Dollar Tree fell 14.9% after reporting results for the latest quarter that were weaker than analysts expected.
+On Wall Street, where the S&P 500 index has surged more than 40% since its 2022 low, Dollar Tree fell 12.7% after reporting weaker quarterly results than analysts expected .

 Traffic has increased at its stores, but it said customers are buying less per purchase than a year ago.
 The company also announced it would close about 600 of its Family Dollar stores in the six months through early August.

-On the winning side of Wall Street is Williams-Sonoma, which jumped 17.5%.
+On the winning side of Wall Street was Williams-Sonoma, which jumped 11.1%.
 The company, which also operates Pottery Barn and West Elm stores, increased its dividend 26% and announced new authorization to repurchase up to $1 billion of its stock.
 It also posted a higher profit for its latest quarter than analysts expected, despite the slowdown in the property market.

-Stocks of energy producers were also strong, benefiting from rising oil prices.
-Those of the S&P 500 rose 1.5%, by far the largest gain among the 11 sectors that make up the index.
-Valero Energy rose 5.6% and Marathon Petroleum rose 2.7%.
-A 1.1% rise for Exxon Mobil was one of the most powerful forces pushing the S&P 500 higher.

-The majority of S&P 500 stocks were up, but the index was weighed down by losses among some of its most influential members.
-Nvidia fell 2.6% and was the main force pushing the index lower.
+Petco Health & Wellness rose 3.4%.
+The company is looking for a new CEO after the resignation of the old one.
+And it also reported results for the latest quarter that roughly matched analysts' expectations.

 In the bond market, the yield on 10-year Treasury bills rose from 4.15% Tuesday evening to 4.17%.
 It helps set mortgage and loan rates for all kinds of businesses and other borrowers.

-The two-year Treasury yield also rose slightly.
-It tracks expectations for the Fed more closely, and it rose from 4.58% Tuesday evening to 4.60% and 4.20% in early February.
+The two-year Treasury yield also rose.
+It tracks expectations for the Fed more closely, and it rose from 4.58% Tuesday evening to 4.61% and 4.20% in early February.
 It had previously fallen on high expectations for upcoming interest rate cuts from the Fed.

 AP Business Editor Yuri Kageyama contributed.